ENCCS/cmake-workshop/content/hello-ctest.rst

 .. typealong:: Your first test project

    We will build a simple library to sum integers and an executable using this library.
+   We will work from a :download:`scaffold project <code/tarballs/hello-ctest.tar.bz2>`.

    .. code-block:: cmake